BisanzLab/StrainR2/README.md

 **-r or --readsize:**

-The size of one end of your paired end reads.
-150 by default.
-To be used to calculate a k-mer size.
+The size of one of your reads.
+For example, if using 150bp paired end reads, the input should be 150.
+It is 150 by default.
+This is to be used to calculate a k-mer size.

+**-m or --singleend:**

+Enable this flag if the reads that you will input in the `StrainR` step will be single end reads.
+This flag is disabled by default.

 <p>&nbsp;</p>

 ### StrainR
-`StrainR` takes paired end reads and normalizes the abundance of strains using the output prepared in the `PreProcessR` step.
+`StrainR` takes reads and normalizes the abundance of strains using the output prepared in the `PreProcessR` step.
 It will generate a .sam, .rpkm, and .abundance file.
 The .sam and .rpkm files are generated using `BBMap` and the .abundance file normalizes .rpkm output by the data in the previously generated KmerContent.report file.
 In addition, `StrainR` will generate a plot of abundance.

 The `StrainR` command can be invoked from the command line as follows:
 ```